 A collocation is made up of two or more words that are commonly used together in English.
 Think of collocations as words that usually go together.
-There are different kinds of collocations in English.
-In this article, we will discuss 20 of the most common verb collocations in the English language.
+In this article, we will discuss 10 of the most common verb collocations in the English language.

 If we can catch a break this quarter, we may get promoted next year.

 This morning my bus came earlier and I missed it.
 I can’t seem to catch a break.

 - Catch one’s breath: to rest before continuing with another activity.

 After 2 tennis matches this morning, I need the afternoon to catch my breath before tomorrow’s big match.

 This quarter was hectic, luckily, we will have a couple of months to catch our breath before the next busy season.

 - Come to an agreement: Arrive to an understanding, agree on something.